4 Ways to Show Battery Percentage on iPhone

 I encountered a problem in downloading and setting up an application (to my prayers) after formatting the device via iTunes..
 When I downloaded the application and tried to open it to complete the settings, it closed immediately..
 I tried more than once and I could not..
 But when I put the device on flight mode and opened the application, it opened without problems and completed Settings from within the application, then I closed the application and disabled the flight mode and opened the application again and I was able to download all the themes without problems.

-The strange thing is that I told my friend about this and he said that the solution to the problem is old and that its solution is explained by a topic in the iPhone Islam app..
-Is this true and how do I get to the topic.
+The strange thing is that I told my friend about this and he said that the solution to the problem is old and that its solution is explained in a topic in the iPhone Islam application.
+Is this true and how do I get to the topic?

 We VoiceOver users tell us the battery percentage even if it's not shown in the status bar 👌💪💯